EmberEmu/Ember/docs/Libraries.md

 A number of smaller, often header-only, Boost facilities are used.
 These include:
 * Strong typedef
-* Flatmap & Small Vector
 * UUID generation
 * Assert
-* Various algorithms
+* Various containers & algorithms

 ## Botan

 Botan is a cryptography library used primarily by Ember's own SRP6 library for its big integer maths and hashing algorithms.

-Botan implements a number of cryptographic algorithms, including the SRP6 variant, SRP6a.
-However, this implementation is not compatible with the game.

 ## PCRE